 At Luma Landscapes we take sustainability seriously.
 It starts during the design process and follows right through to maintenance.
 We provide a sustainable option where possible and do the little things to try and make a difference.

-Our concrete rubbish is recycled, our green rubbish is composted, and our soil is taken to depots where it is re-blended.
+Our concrete rubbish is recycled, our used plastic pots are recycled, our green rubbish is composted, and our soil is taken to depots where it is re-blended.
 We aim to reduce our landfill rubbish at every opportunity.

 On most of our jobs we use pavers that are made in Victoria, which have a lower carbon footprint than imported pavers.
 Imported pavers are used at the client’s request if there isn’t a better local option available.